Insanely delicious vegan chips. It's snack time! |

 Almonds.
 Hazelnuts.
 Walnuts.
 Pecans.

 All four have become a standard in my daily diet.
-A small handful of nuts before a workout is perfect, but I've been craving something more satisfying and I can eat by the handful and not feel guilty.
+A small handful of nuts before a workout is perfect, but I've been craving something more satisfying that I can eat by the handful.
 Enter, kale.

 Finally, the search is over.
 I've found it. |

 Kale.
 I love kale.
-This dark, leafy vegetable is probably one of the healthiest foods on the planet.
-It's packed with tons of vitamins and minerals, and is super tasty too.
+This dark, leafy vegetable is super tasty and so versatile.
 I use kale in a ton of different ways, like my Thai Coconut Curry Chicken Soup, as a bed for salads, in pasta sauces and stir-frys.
-Any which way kale is used, it's always delicious and just eating it makes you feel healthier.
+Any which way kale is used, it's always delicious.

 I'd seen them on the shelf at the store, but have never stopped to taste them.
 Kale chips are usually sold in chip-like bags in the natural foods asile of most grocery stores.
 They look yummy, but for some reason I had never thought to buy them.
 It wasn't until I was searching for snacks on the Clean Program website that I discovered how easy these chips are to make!